document-capture/CDC-MEM/README.md

 The code will be unregularly maintained or updated.
 ## Remark ##
-You can use this code as it is, without any warranty or support by the repository owner or Continia Software A/S. You can use this app on your own risk.
+You can use this code as it is, without any warranty or support by the repository owner or Continia Software A/S.<br>
+You can use this app on your own risk.

 If you find issues in the code, please report these in the issues list here on Github.
 ## Documentation ##
-The following documents are supported;<br>
+The following DC transactions are supported;<br>
 Document Categories: PURCHASE, PURCHORDER, SALES<br>
 Document Types: Purchase Credit Memos, Invoices, Orders, Return Orders, Sales Credit Memos and Orders

 **Setup**
-- Download the DC+MEM Dimension Helper .app and add to Business Central ‘Extension Management’ / Manage / “Upload Extension”
+- Download the DC+MEM Dimension Helper .app and add to Business Central<br>
+‘Extension Management’ / Manage / “Upload Extension”
-- Identify Global Dimension 1
+- Identify Global Dimension 1<br>
 ‘General Ledger Setup’ / Dimensions /
-- Edit the associated ‘Document Category’ and Edit the master Template to make Global Dimension 1 required and insert on new templates (image 1)
+- Edit the associated ‘Document Category’ and Edit the master Template to make Global Dimension 1 required and insert on new templates<br>
+(see images)

 Note: “Code” must be the same as the Dimension Code and “Source Table” must be Dimension Value